stivin-00/stivin-agacy-todo/README.md

-Check out  [the live website here](https://stivin-agacy-todo.vercel.app/) for more details.
+Check out with-redux branch [the live website here](https://stivin-agacy-todo-git-with-redux-stivin-00.vercel.app/) for more details.